AnastasiosVlachos97/AnastasiosVlachos97.github.io/_pages/about.md

 About me
 ======
-I am a Master's student at the Swiss Federal Institute of Technology, Z&uumlrich (ETH Z&uumlrich), specializing in Systems and Control.
-Previously, I obtained the Diploma in Electrical and Computer Engineering from the National Technical University of Athens (NTUA).
+I am a Master's student at the Swiss Federal Institute of Technology, Zürich (ETH Zürich), specializing in Systems and Control.
+Previously, I obtained my Diploma in Electrical and Computer Engineering from the National Technical University of Athens (NTUA).

 Currently, I am conducting my Master's Thesis at the Automatic Control Laboratory (IfA), where I study the suboptimality of constrained tracking problems.
 My primary research interests include online control, distributed control, and reinforcement learning.